Prerequisites

 Pick the method that fits your message type.
 You can mix all three.OneSignal Auto Warm Up (recommended)

-OneSignal’s Auto Warm Up feature distributes a single email over time so you don’t have to pace sends manually.
+OneSignal’s Auto Warm Up feature sends a single campaign to your audience gradually over several days, so you don’t have to pace sends manually.
 Best for non-urgent, delay-tolerant content:- Newsletters

 - Evergreen content